RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-21.md

-Asp.net core project template provide everything for quickly implementing OAuth via various providers.
+Asp.net core project template provides everything for quickly implementing OAuth via various providers.
 But these templates are based on aspnet core MVC.
 In this blog post I'll explain how I changed the code for implementing Google authentication on a Blazor App.

 My app has 3 [TOSS](https://github.com/RemiBou/Toss.Blazor) librairies :
 - Client : the blazor code